rangigo/integrify-gallery/README.md

-# integrify-assignment8-gallery
+# integrify-gallery
-Gallery using JavaScript &amp; JQuery <br>
+Gallery using JavaScript &amp; JQuery
-Live demo in this link <a>https://trungh13.github.io/integrify-assignment8-gallery/</a>
+Collab with trungh13